 …a person who has completed an apprenticeship but is not their own master.
 The word comes from the french journée meaning “day” because payment for a journeyman was on a day-to-day basis.

 For myself, the term connotes that I have been led along a path of experience, that I am not my own master, yet belong to no man other than Christ.
 It also reminds me to seize each day, and the experiences, blessings and grace of each new morning.

 I am a Christian, a follower of Jesus, who is King of the Universe, Saviour of broken people.

 I am a husband and a father.
 I am married to Gill and consequently my four children are beautiful, passionate and exciting.
 If there is any depth or insight here, much of it originates with her.
 She has prophetic discernment which blesses me and the church in the world.

-About myself: I am Will Briggs, a worshiper of God, a devotee of Jesus, a husband, a father, a minister in the Anglican Church in Tasmania, Australia.
-I grew up on a dairy farm in rural Northern Tasmania and then studied and worked in Computer Systems Engineering.
+After emigrating from England at the age of six, I grew up on a dairy farm in rural Northern Tasmania and then studied and worked in Computer Systems Engineering.
 Before theological study at Ridley College, Melbourne I spent a short time as a staff worker for Youth With A Mission.
 Together with my wife and family and a bunch of awesome people we were there at the beginning of the Connections community in the Anglican Parish of Burnie.
-I have been a domestic missionary, a curate, a village priest, a church planter and general ecclesiastic.
+I have been a domestic missionary, a curate, a village priest, a church planter, a cathedral cleric and general ecclesiastic.

-About this blog: Like the journeyman, the content of this blog is based on no claim of expertise or mastery.
-It is, however, a platform for observation, assessment, critique and defense of aspects of society, spirituality and ministry.
-The content is unashamedly guided by myself – those things I find interesting, impassioning, or cathartic.
-If that also happens to be a blessing to others, so be it.
+Like the journeyman, the content of this blog is based on no claim of expertise or mastery.
+It is what all blogs are, a vehicle for thinking out loud.
+The content is unashamedly guided by myself – those things I find interesting, empassioning, or cathartic.